Current is the rate at which charge flows through a Circuit:

 Current is measured in

-On a microscopic level, we can get more specific:
+On a smaller level, we can get more specific:

 Where: